 Q: What resources are provided?

-A: Students who enroll in the EGUSD Virtual Academy will receive free curriculum and services provided via a partnership with K12.
-K12 will provide textbooks, CDs, videos, science materials and other supplies for students enrolled in the EGUSD Virtual Academy.
+A: Students who enroll in the EGUSD Virtual Academy will receive free curriculum and services provided via a partnership with Connections.
+Connections Education will provide textbooks, CDs, videos, science materials and other supplies for students enrolled in the EGUSD Virtual Academy.

 Q: Do I have to pay for my child to attend the EGUSD Virtual Academy?

 A: No. The EGUSD Virtual Academy is a free public school option.